frankiecd86/windespair/_posts/2017-04-04-scott-adams-how-to-win-big.md

 * Reduce daily decisions to routine
 * The main point for both diet and exercise is that you want to reduce the amount of willpower required.
 Any other approach is unsustainable.

-> “It might help some of you to think of yourself as moist robots and not skin bags full of magic and mystery.
-If you control the inputs, you can determine the outcomes, give or take some luck.”
+> It might help some of you to think of yourself as moist robots and not skin bags full of magic and mystery.
+If you control the inputs, you can determine the outcomes, give or take some luck.